IBM/blockchainbean/README.md

 {
     "$class": "org.ibm.coffee.submitFairTradeData",
     "reportName": "Fair Trade Coffee Supply Chain Report", "organizationDescription": "YCFCU is an Ethiopian coffee producing, processing, and exporting cooperative union founded in 2002.
-YCFCU represents 23 base level cooperatives, all located in the Gedeo Zone, within the Southern NationsNationalities and Peope (SNNPR) ethnically-based region of Ethiopia.
+YCFCU represents 23 base level cooperatives, all located in the Gedeo Zone, within the Southern Nations, Nationalities, and Peoples' Region (SNNPR) ethnically-based region of Ethiopia.
 Given that its members depend on coffee as their sole source of income, YCFCU aims to maximize financial returns to its members through its linkages with international markets.", "reportYear": 2016,
     "fairtradePremiumInvested": "$182273",
   "investmentTitle1": "School Classroom Addition",